-67. Court disqualified directors.
+Court disqualified directors.

-(1) When, on the application of the Registrar, it is made to appear to the court that an individual is unfit to be concerned in the management of a public company, the court may order that, without the prior leave of the court, he may not be a director of the company, or, in any way, directly or indirectly, be concerned with the management of the company for such period as may be specified in the order.
+67. (1) When, on the application of the Registrar, it is made to appear to the court that an individual is unfit to be concerned in the management of a public company, the court may order that, without the prior leave of the court, he may not be a director of the company, or, in any way, directly or indirectly, be concerned with the management of the company for such period-

-- (a) beginning
+- (a) beginning-

-- (i) with the date of the order, or
+- (i) with the date of the order; or

-- (ii) if the individual is undergoing, or is to undergo a term of imprisonment and the court so directs, with the date on which he completes that term of imprisonment or is otherwise released from prison, and
+- (ii) if the individual is undergoing, or is to undergo a term of imprisonment and the court so directs, with the date on which he completes that term of imprisonment or is otherwise released from prison; and

 - (b) not exceeding 5 years,